-After designing this, I noticed that one huge upgrade could be achieved by adding hinges to the OctoGarden frame which would make it possible to roll out like a mat (see photos above).
+After designing this, I noticed one huge upgrade could be achieved by adding hinges to the OctoGarden frame which would make it possible to roll out like a mat (see photos above).
 This would be extremely helpful upon removal as it would allow for easy access to trim, study, and measure plants outside of the small container space.

-One possible addition that could be explored is the use of measuring towers (see 2nd picture).
+Another possible addition that could be explored is the use of measuring towers (see 2nd picture).
 Between these towers an elastic band could be stretched from the front to the back of the OctoGarden frame.
 The distance in this example is spacing every 10mm to allow for measurements to be taken.

 Step 14: Final Thoughts

 You'll notice that schematics and diagrams for electronics weren't worked out in depth in this Instructable.
-I wanted to focus more on the structure and optimizing space within the structure of a cube.
+I wanted to focus more on the structure and optimizing space within the confines of a cube.
 However, this is something that needs attention to make the entire OctoGarden functional.